 The perfect rice and beans recipe, a staple dish in Caribbean cuisine.
 Rice cooked in dried beans broth with spices.
 This dish is best served with vegetable stews, meat stews, seafood, and poultry.

 Cooking Rice and Beans requires patience and fresh ingredients.
-The best way to have a winning recipe is by finding the best red beans brand.
+The best way to have a winning recipe is by finding the best red bean brand.
 Whichever brand name you choose, the cooking process will also vary.

-How to choose the best-dried beans
+How to choose the best-dried beans for your rice and beans recipe

 People in the Caribbean usually buy the Goya brand of beans because that’s what we are used to.
 We will try other brands by choice.